 Mary Nash was recorded as being ‘blind’.The modernisation of farming methods was indicated by James Angell (born 1857 from Standon, Bedfordshire who was working at Hill End Farm) being described as a traction engine driver.

-They comprised 33 % of the village’s population.
+They comprised 33 % of the hamlet’s population.